bengler/pebbles-presentation/app/presentations/overview.md

 # Pebbles Overview

 # Pebbles
-Pebbles is a discipline and a toolset for building applications by composing reusable, distributed RESTful services.
+Pebbles is a discipline and a toolset for building applications by composing distributed, reusable services.

 # A Selection of Reusable Social Features
 - Identity and Authentication